 \section{Abstract}

-\textbf{Real-space singularities underpin diverse wave phenomena yet remain largely unexplored in elastic wave systems.
-We report the observation of real-space topological singularities in structured flexural waves on finite-sized solids due to the full vectorial character of elastic waves.
+\textbf{Real-space singularities govern a broad spectrum of wave phenomena, yet they remain largely unexplored in elastic wave systems.
+Here, we report hybrid topological singularities that emerge on the surfaces of finite-sized solids due to the full vectorial character of elastic waves.
 These textures fuse spin-field singularities with displacement-field singularities and exhibit unique non-pairwise topological charge dynamics.
-Moreover, a subset of these singularities imprint dislocation lines on the radiated sound field, generating acoustic vortices in free space from an achiral source and structure.
-Our findings bridge continuum mechanics and topological physics, establishing elastic waves as a powerful platform for engineering real-space singularities and open avenues for singular phononics and the exploration of rich topological defects in elastic media.}
+Moreover, a subset of these singularities imprint dislocation lines onto the radiated acoustic field, generating robust acoustic vortices in free space from an otherwise achiral source and structure.
+Our results establish elastic waves as a powerful platform for engineering real-space singularities and open avenues for singular phononics and the exploration of rich topological defects in elastic media.}